 For each of the LTI performance targets, the Supervisory Board has defined a lower threshold, a target value and a value for capping target achievement.
 The target ranges and target achievement are reported in specific detail in the remuneration report for the financial year in question after the tranche expires or is paid out.
-To provide a picture of the performance of the current LTI tranches, the fair values at the end of the financial year for all current LTI tranches of the members of the Management Board in office in the financial year are voluntarily disclosed below:
+To provide a picture of the performance of the current LTI tranches, the fair values at the end of the financial year for all current LTI tranches of the members of the Management Board in office in the financial year who are entitled to long-term variable remuneration are voluntarily disclosed below:

-LTI fair values at the end of financial year 2021/22
+LTI fair values as per IFRS at the end of financial year 2022/23